carbon-design-system/ibm-products/.github/CONTRIBUTING.md

 If you create a new component or pattern, it should first be contributed as [`canary`](https://github.com/carbon-design-system/ibm-cloud-cognitive/blob/master/docs/guides/CANARY_STRUCTURE.md).

+Due to the nature of the monorepo, when you add a new component or pattern, be sure to add it in `packages/core/story-structure`.
+This step will surface the component or pattern in the Storybook navigation.

 To move a component from `canary` to the released state, there are two additional tasks that must be completed.